PatrickF1/fzf.fish/README.md

 ### File search feature does not work

 - If you are on certain distribution of Linux, you will need to alias `fdfind` to `fd` (see [#23][]).
-- `fd`, by default, ignores files matching from your `.gitignore`.
-Check your local and global `.gitignore` files to see if the files not showing up have been ignored there.
+- `fd`, by default, ignores files also ignored by git.
+Check your local and global `.gitignore` files to see if the files not showing up have been ignored.

 [#23]: https://github.com/patrickf3139/fzf.fish/issues/23